QuantumOfThought/miniProject2JeremyMcKowski/README.md

 ## Description

 This program loads fictional Wal-Mart data and plots it on a US map.
-It then generates 3 charts that top 10 states by total sales, Avg weekly sales across stores, and avg temp vs avg sales across stores.
+It then generates 3 charts of the top 10 states by total sales, Avg weekly sales across stores, and avg temp vs. avg sales across stores.

 It also displays a map of locations of the stores.